ahmedelazab1220/elevate/README.md

-# Elevate - Your Flutter Project
+# Elevate - Flutter Project

 Welcome to Elevate, a Flutter project built with the MVVM (Model-View-ViewModel) architecture and Cubit for state management.
 This project is designed to help you build scalable, maintainable, and testable cross-platform applications.